FLOWgoesS2T

 From audio to annotated text transcript

-In order to derive information from a voice call, it must first be converted from spoken to written language using speech-to-text.
-Researchers at aiconix GmbH therefore developed their own model for this transcription, adapted to the Austrian language and the traffic context.
-A particular challenge here was the consideration of many different dialects and their conversion into standard German.
-This problem had not yet been solved with the technologies available on the market.
+In order to extract information from a voice call, the system first converts it into written text using speech-to-text.
+Researchers at aiconix GmbH developed their own model for this purpose, which was specially adapted to the Austrian language and the traffic context.
+A major challenge here was the large number of dialects and their conversion into standard German – a problem that no available technology has yet been able to solve satisfactorily.

 Innovative combination of different solutions

-The research project was funded by the Austrian Research Promotion Agency as part of the basic program for small projects under the project number 42190322.
+The research project was funded by the Austrian Research Promotion Agency as part of the basic program for small projects under project no. 42190322 promoted.

 Project partners